 Employee drawbacks of using a corporate credit card:

-- Corporate credit cards may not provide as many rewards and offers as a personal credit card.
-In many cases, the cashbacks offered on a corporate credit card is lower than that of a personal credit card.
+- Corporate credit cards may not provide as many rewards and offer as a personal credit card.
+In many cases, the cashback offered on a corporate credit card is lower than that of a personal credit card.

 - Employees would miss out on many benefits that they could have availed using a personal credit card.
 This can nudge the employees to use their personal cards to avail of those benefits in the absence of a corporate card policy.